 Last question, “What’s the WiFi situation like in Iceland?
 Do you recommend getting a SIM card or renting a modem through our car rental company?
 Or what?”
 Yes, in this technology era, we need to be connected to WiFi on our trips, duh.
 There’s a lot of different ways that you can be connected through WiFi during your trip to Iceland.
 You can rent a SIM card, which I think is the best way to go, because you just stick it in your phone and you go.
 It’s usually the cheapest option.
 You can rent a SIM card, you can use your home provider, or you can just rough it and only use the WiFi when you’re at your hotel or at cafés.
 But there are a lot of really great options.
 Actually, the cell towers in Iceland are plentiful, and I’ve really never had a connection issue during all of my travels.
 Research which option works best for you and to help you with that.
 I have also made an entire video about your different WiFi options during your trip to Iceland.
 You’re going to want to check that out as well.

 Those are your five most frequently asked questions for planning your trip to Iceland.
 I hope you guys learned something, because there is a lot to consider when you’re planning your trip to Iceland.
 Trust me, I know.
 Now, if you are planning a trip to Iceland, then you need to be in my Facebook group.
 It is free, and it is jam-packed with thousands of travelers who are planning their trip to Iceland.
 This is a great place for you to ask questions, get answers, and feedback, and everything like that.
 I do a Facebook Live in the group every week, giving you even more helpful Iceland planning tips.

 That’s it for today my friends.
 I hope you love this video and found it helpful.
-I would just appreciate it if you could give it a thumbs up.
-Don’t forget to subscribe for more helpful Iceland videos coming your way soon, and I will see you next week.
+I would just appreciate it if you would subscribe for more helpful Iceland videos coming your way soon, and I will see you next week.